-The experiment used four datasets on two networks: the original YOLOv5 nano model and a modified nano model with our proposed modules.
-Results for Parameters, GFLOPS, mAP50, and mAP50-95 are presented in Table 1.
-Our findings indicate a reduction in the number of parameters and computational load by about 30% for the proposed model compared to the original.
-However, this reduction also led to a decrease in object detection accuracy, varying from 3% to 19%.
-In the case of the xView dataset, the detection accuracy is increased.
+The experiment was conducted using four datasets on two networks: the original YOLOv5 nano model and a nano model with the modules proposed in the paper.
+The results for Parameters, GFLOPs, mAP50, and mAP50-95 tested on the training server can be found in Table 1.
+It is observed that the number of parameters and computational load of the proposed model is reduced by about 30% compared to the original model.
+However, the reduction in computational load leads to a decrease in object detection accuracy, ranging from about 3% to as much as 19%.
+In the case of the xView dataset, the accuracy actually increased.
 As shown in Figure 3, considering that the images are satellite photos and most objects in the dataset's 60+ classes are concentrated in buildings, this appears to be an exceptional result with significantly reduced accuracy.

 The results of inference on the Odroid H3+ using the same models and datasets as in Table 1 can be found in Table 2.
-Parameters, GFLOPS, and accuracy are omitted as they showed no significant deviation from Table 1, and the comparison focuses on model size and average inference speed per image.
-With the reduction in the number of parameters and GFLOPS, the model size also decreased by an average of about 29%.
+Parameters, GFLOPs, and accuracy are omitted as they showed no significant deviation from Table 1, and the comparison focuses on model size and average inference speed per image.
+With the reduction in the number of parameters and GFLOPs, the model size also decreased by an average of about 29%.
 The inference time for the original model was already fast, showing an average performance of about 19FPS with 50-60ms.

 Although the proposed model showed a relatively small reduction in inference time compared to the decrease in parameters and model size, it demonstrated a performance improvement of about 1FPS, averaging 20FPS with 45-55ms.